comtsamsmith/Simply-Postcode-Desktop-c-Example/README.md

 ## The Code Structure

-The main portion of the code is in `cSharpeCode/Form1.cs`, which does all the work.
+The main portion of the code is in `cSharpeCode/Form1.cs`, which does all the search work.
 `cSharpeCode/AppCode/Settings.cs` is used to store the API key, in the registry, which is obtained within your Simply Postcode online account.
 `cSharpeCode/AppCode/typeDefs.cs` defines a handful of data structures that represent the JSON data returned by the API.